Cerebral folate deficiency

-Cerebral folate deficiency is a condition in which concentrations of 5-methyltetrahydrofolate are low in the brain as measured in the cerebral spinal fluid despite being normal in the blood.
+Cerebral folate deficiency (CFD) is a condition in which concentrations of 5-methyltetrahydrofolate (5-MTHF) are low in the brain as measured in the cerebral spinal fluid despite being normal in the blood.
 Symptoms typically appear at about 5 to 24 months of age.
 Without treatment there may be poor muscle tone, trouble with coordination, trouble talking, and seizures.

 One cause of cerebral folate deficiency is a mutation in a gene responsible for folate transport, specifically FOLR1.
 This is inherited in an autosomal recessive manner.
 Other causes appear to be Kearns–Sayre syndrome and autoantibodies to the folate receptor.

 For people with the FOLR1 mutation, even when the systemic deficiency is corrected by folate, the cerebral deficiency remains and must be treated with folinic acid.
-Success depends on early initiation of treatment and treatment for a long period of time.
+Success depends on early initiation of treatment for lengthy periods.
 Fewer than 20 people with the FOLR1 defect have been described in the medical literature.

 Signs and symptoms

 Children with the FOLR1 mutation are born healthy.
 Symptoms typically appear at about 5 to 24 months of age.
 The symptoms get worse with time.
 Without treatment there may be poor muscle tone, trouble with coordination, trouble talking, and seizures.
 In addition, signs of psychomotor retardation, sleep disturbances, cerebellar ataxia, and delayed development of head growth can occur.
 At around age three, visual disturbances can develop, and sensorineural hearing loss can occur at around age six.
-In children with cerebral folate deficiency, the cerebrospinal fluid shows low levels of 5MTHF, and a loss of white matter in the brain (leukodystrophy) may occur.
-As a result of the decreased levels of 5MTHF, the child experiences low levels of Vitamin B folate.
-There is inability for the 5MTHF to be transported across the blood-brain barrier, resulting in symptoms of seizures, delayed cognitive and motor processing, and autistic features.
+In children with cerebral folate deficiency, the cerebrospinal fluid shows low levels of 5-MTHF, and a loss of white matter in the brain (leukodystrophy) may occur.
+As a result of the decreased levels of 5-MTHF, the child experiences low levels of Vitamin B folate.
+There is inability for the 5-MTHF to be transported across the blood–brain barrier, resulting in symptoms of seizures, delayed cognitive and motor processing, and autistic features.

 Causes

 One cause of cerebral folate deficiency is due to a genetic mutation in the FOLR1 gene.
 It is inherited in an autosomal recessive manner.
 The mutation of the FOLR1 gene causes an inability to produce the FRA protein.
 More commonly, CFD involves the malfunction and disruption of the folate receptor alpha (FRA).
 One way the FRA can be disrupted is by the attachment of the autoantibodies, causing dysfunction in the receptor.
 Also, a mitochondrial disease can impact the functioning of the folate receptor alpha.
 In order for the receptor to function properly, energy from the mitochondria is required.
 Folate must be actively transported into the brain, so ATP from the mitochondria is essential.
 If the individual has a mitochondrial disease, the FRA could be lacking adequate energy, resulting in the deficiency of folate in the brain.

 Other causes appear to be Kearns–Sayre syndrome and autoantibodies to the folate receptor.
 Furthermore, secondary cerebral folate deficiency can develop in patients with other conditions.
-For example, it can develop in AADC deficiency through the depletion of methyl donors, such as SAM and 5-MTHF, by O-methylation of the excessive amounts of L-dopa present in patients.
+For example, it can develop in AADC deficiency through the depletion of methyl donors, such as SAM and 5-MTHF, by O-methylation of the excessive amounts of L-DOPA present in patients.